RAM ATHLETIC FUND STAFF

 In his current role of Associate Athletic Director of Major Gifts, Hartley oversees all aspects of the development operation at VCU.
 He was instrumental in securing lead gifts for the $4 million club/suite projects for the Siegel Center as well as the $1.5 million basketball enhancement campaign.
 During his tenure with the Ram Athletic Fund, annual giving has risen from $600,000 to more than $2 million annually.
 In addition, membership in the Ram Athletic Fund has increased to over 3,000 members.

 Hartley and his wife, Amy, live in Richmond’s Fan District with their two sons, Chase and Cole.

-RUSS GRIMM, ASSISTANT ATHLETIC DIRECTOR FOR DEVELOPMENT
+RUSSELL GRIMM, ASSISTANT ATHLETIC DIRECTOR FOR DEVELOPMENT

 DANNY O'BRIEN, RAM ATHLETIC FUND ASSOCIATE

 In December 2012 Daniel O'Brien joined the VCU Athletic department working for the Ram Athletic Fund.
 He was previously the Assistant Athletics Director for Business Operations and Facilities at Niagara University.
 At Niagara, O’Brien was responsible for the day-to-day business operations of the athletic department including: overseeing the individual budgets of the 17 Purple Eagle athletic teams, monitoring travel, equipment and recruiting expenses and serving as liaison with the university’s business office.